keirthana/anbox-cloud-docs/explanation/security.md

 In addition, to ensure that the latest Ubuntu security patches are applied outside of image updates as well, Anbox Cloud checks for and installs available security updates every time an application is bootstrapped.
 So when you create an application, its underlying image is updated with the latest Ubuntu security patches.
 You can also create a new application version without other changes to bootstrap the application again, and thus install the latest security patches.

 It is possible to turn off this update mechanism by setting [`container.security_updates`](https://discourse.ubuntu.com/t/ams-configuration/20872) to `false`, but it is not recommended to do so.

+For security reasons, always keep your systems up-to-date at all times.
+To ensure this, snaps update automatically, and the snap daemon is by default configured to check for updates four times a day.

 ## Android security